 The result is clear to take advantage of the enormous rise in mobile access is to ignore responsive design is the danger that developers can no longer really take.
 Simply put, if your site does not exist for mobile phones, it does not really hardly there at all, and RWD is set to become the industry standard.

 “Content is king” is one of those cliches that have become cliché because it happens to be true.
 The nature of any content, but, ever only going to be as effective as the user experience delivered.
 Last want to be able to access content wherever they are, whatever the time, through the device which happens to be the most suitable.
 Responsive web design ensures that this is the case, the king retains the content ensconced firmly on the throne.

-We saw the direction in which the technology is moving in and decided to hitch a ride, design and coding in a manner that fully embraced the RWD.
+We saw the direction in which the technology is moving in and decided to hitch a ride, design, and coding in a manner that fully embraced the RWD.
 We would like to think that the results speak for themselves.
 A group of sites ranging from one-page designs for commercial shops on the Internet and joint ventures.
-Despite the variety of our work, we produce each site has one thing in common – they all look amazing.
+Despite the variety of the work, we produce each site has one thing in common – they all look amazing.

 Anyone command with the trends and developments in web design may feel that even now, I’ve just been a foregone conclusion, stressing the position that developers have been dealing with for some time.
 Rules of the game have changed, however, and as is the case with many such things and the changes that can be traced back to the search engine giant that is Google.

-On 21 April 2015, Google introduced a new search algorithm aims to develop friendly mobile sites is higher than other sites.
+On 21 April 2015, Google introduced a new search algorithm that aims to develop friendly mobile sites are higher than other sites.
 This means that all-important Google ranks – the measurement that can easily be measured by the success or website failure – is now being depends on the response site.
-We continue to be at the forefront of our concerns through every stage of development, fully aware that the best site in the world honestly do not benefit if it is not discovered.
+We continue to be at the forefront of our concerns through every stage of development, fully aware that the best site in the world honestly does not benefit if it is not discovered.